functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/indexed-types/codata.md

 }
 ```

+This is a reasonable thing to do, as other units are insane, but there are a lot of insane people out there.
-To accomodate other unit types we can create given instances that represent the results of operations of interest.
+To accommodate other unit types we can create given instances that represent the results of operations of interest.
 In this case we want to represent the result of multiplying a length unit by the force unit.
 In code we can write the following.